tsenhungwu/Data-Science-Project/README.md

     Bagged Decision Tree Regression| 1.31 | 0.94
     Random Forest Regression | 2.51 | 0.89
     GB Regression | **0.73** | **0.97**

-## Motivation
-Each data science project is unique and has different problems that need to solve.
-I found doing data science projects are interesting and encourages me to achieve goals not just project oriented but also a continuous learning on a whole data science career path.